Common snook: Distribution and habitat

 C. undecimalis is widespread throughout the tropical waters of the western Atlantic Ocean, from the coast of the North Carolina to Brazil including the Gulf of Mexico and the Caribbean Sea.

 Snook likely originated in Central America, and changes in the Earth's climate brought the snook to Florida.
 During a great warming trend after the Ice Age, snook moved northward along the Mexico shoreline.
 They followed the perimeter of the Gulf of Mexico, along the west and east coasts of Florida.

-Massive snook are found in Central America, although they seem to look a little different because of the weather and water quality, but they are the same.
-No restrictions exist in most of Central America on the size or quantity of snook one can keep, consequently many locals have been keeping and killing these large snook for quite a while.
-Occurring in shallow coastal waters (up to 20 m in depth), estuaries and lagoons, the fish often enter fresh water.
-They are carnivorous, with a diet dominated by smaller fishes, and crustaceans such as shrimp, and occasionally crabs.
+Occurring in shallow coastal waters (down to 20 m), estuaries, and lagoons, the fish often enter fresh water.
+They are carnivorous, with a diet dominated by smaller fishes, crustaceans such as shrimp, and occasionally crabs.

 Due to their limited cold tolerance, snook have been physiologically restricted from inhabiting temperate climates.
-In Florida, northern limits in their geographic range have historically been Tarpon Springs along the Gulf Coast and Cape Canaveral on the east coast.
+In Florida, northern limits in their geographic range have historically been Tarpon Springs along the Gulf Coast and Cape Canaveral on the East Coast.
 Over the past 15 years, snook have extended their range as far north as the Suwannee River Estuary (~29°N), where an exponential increase in their population has occurred.
 Warmer winter temperatures resulting from climate change has been suggested as a likely cause.
 There may be potential food-web effects, particularly for sea trout (Cynoscion species), related to the snook colonization.